kaiAsmOne/ELKAnalytics/README.md

 If you know docker and containers reading walls of text is frustrating
 you can git clone this repo & sudo chmod +x setup.sh
 Then execute the script to have it all setup for you in one go
 (It will delete any existing containers called elasticsearch , kibana and logstash.
 I assume you run on mac using #!/bin/zsh)
+When the setup has completed jump to Section 5 in this file

 **Basesetup:**